Accounting, tax and financial services for expats and foreign residents in Greece

 Understanding your tax obligations in Greece

 It is important for Greek expats living abroad to declare any property or assets in Greece.
 If you own a house or land, have a car, business, or any other asset in Greece, you are required by law to file an annual tax return statement.
+In addition, on some property you will have to pay income tax if is rented out, as well as ENFIA and other property taxes.

-Owning or acquiring property as a Greek expat
+Owning or acquiring property as a Greek expat and associated Greek property declarations

 According to Greek property tax law obligations, property owners are required to report annually or on demand.
 Our expert Greek accountants understand the importance of declaring property and know the implications it may have on you Greek and foreign income or assets.